 Driving while ability impaired by drugs carries the same penalties as a DWI first offense alcohol conviction.
 There is no requirement to install an ignition interlock device on any motor vehicle that you own or may operate.

 Commercial drivers can also be charged with DWI or DWAI; however, the difference is that the BAC level is lower than what is required for regular drivers.
 It is against the law for a CDL operator to have a BAC of .04% or above.
 The penalties are more severe for a holder of a CDL.
 If convicted of even DWAI the person's CDL will be revoked for a minimum of one year.

 When a person's blood alcohol content is .18% or above they will be charged with an aggravated DWI.

-- Second Offense: This charge warrants up to four years in jail and a fine between $1,000 and $5,000.
+Second Offense: Within 10 years this charge warrants up to four years in prison and a fine between $1,000 and $5,000.
 Probation may also be imposed for up to three years, along with an 18-month driver's license revocation.
 Required attendance to a Victim Impact Panel may be enforced if applicable.